90lantran/github-star/README.md

 # github-star
-This API can get number of stars for a list of organization/repository from github.
-If an element of the list is not registered as an orgization in github or a repository is not belong to a organization or invallid format, it will be ignored.
+This API can get number of stars for a list of format `organization/repository` from github.
+If an element of the list is `not registered` as an orgization in github or a repository is `not belong` to a organization or `invallid format`, it will be ignored.

 ## API document
-Details of endpoints, response and request are in this [swagger](https://90lantran.github.io/swagger-github-stars/).
-It is highly recommended to take a look at this swagger to have general idea how this API works.
+Details of endpoints, responses and requests are in this [swagger](https://90lantran.github.io/swagger-github-stars/).
+It is `highly recommended` to take a look at this swagger to have general idea how this API works.

 ## Unit test
 unit-test were written with [goconvey](https://github.com/smartystreets/goconvey) which gives details about testing scenarios of unit-test.
 You may need to [install](https://github.com/smartystreets/goconvey#installation) it first if you have not had it.